devsena77g-dev/gleam-glam-website/README.md

 # Welcome to my gleam glam project

 ## Project info
-just an website i built using cdn based react,tailwind,babel no npm means anyone can run it on pc as long as you have internet
+just an website i built using cdn based react,tailwind,babel no npm means anyone can run it on their devices as long as they have internet

 ## How can I edit this code?